Surrounding students with rich culture

 - increase Indigenous student access, retention and completion

 - strengthen community partnerships and collaboration in Indigenous post-secondary education, and

 - encourage post-secondary institutions to make their programs more receptive and relevant to Indigenous students.

 ASP funding has enabled Camosun to hire a Community Liaison, launch the Elders Initiative project, and offer a range of projects to deepen relationships with local communities.

 The Elders Initiative includes local First Nations and Métis Elders who participate in ceremonies, events, healing activities, and are available to help support students and faculty by participating in classrooms.
 Furthermore, the Elders Initiative provides Indigenous students with access to more traditional mentoring and counselling.
 Learn more.

 The ongoing Indigenization Project seeks to incorporate Indigenous ways of knowing, being, doing, and relating into the ways of the college.
 The goal of the Project is to ensure that Indigenous ways of seeing and experiencing the world are reflected in the way Camosun operates and that all non-Indigenous students come away from Camosun better prepared to live alongside, negotiate with, and build better relationships with Indigenous people.

 Celebrating Indigenous culture

-As a student, you'll enjoy various cultural activities and events including a Welcome Feast each September, National Aboriginal Day activities, Elders' teachings, and the Songhees Pit Cook Demonstration and more.
+As a student, you'll enjoy various cultural activities and events including a Welcome Feast each September, National Indigenous Day activities, Elders' teachings, and the Songhees Pit Cook Demonstration and more.
 These events are dedicated to enhancing your cultural and spiritual well-being.